BetterTheWorld/FlipGiveSDK_PHP/README.md

     'country' => 'USA'
   ];
   ```
+Optional fields of invalid formats will not be validated but will be ignored.

 - `campaign_data`: Required when user_data is not present in the payload, otherwise optional.
-It represents the fundraising campaign and it must contain:
+It represents the fundraising campaign and contains the following information:

-  - **`id`: required** A string representing the user's ID in your system.
+  - `id`: **required** A string representing the user's ID in your system.
-  - **`name`: required** A string  with the campaign's email.
+  - `name`: **required** A string  with the campaign's email.
-  - **`category`: required** A string  with the campaign's category.
+  - `category`: **required** A string  with the campaign's category.
 We will try to match it with one of our existing categories, or assign a default.
-You can see a list of our categories [here](https://github.com/BetterTheWorld/FlipGiveSDK_PHP/blob/main/categories.txt).
+You can see a list of our categories [here](https://github.com/BetterTheWorld/FlipGiveSDK_Ruby/blob/main/categories.txt).
-  - **`country`: required** A string  with the ISO code of the campaign's country, which must be 'CAD' or 'USA' at this time.
+  - `country`: **required** A string  with the ISO code of the campaign's country, which must be 'CAD' or 'USA' at this time.
-  - **`admin_data`: required** The user information for the campaign's admin.
-It must contain the same information as `$user_data`
+  - `admin_data`: **required** The user information for the campaign's admin.
+It must contain the same information as `user_data`
+  - `city`: *optional*.
+A string with the campaign's city.
+  - `state`: *optional*.
+A string with the campaign's state.
+It must be a 2 letter code.
+You can see a list [here](https://github.com/BetterTheWorld/FlipGiveSDK_Ruby/blob/main/states.yml).
+  - `postal_code`: A string with the campaign's postal code.
+It must match Regex `/\d{5}/` for the USA or `/[a-zA-Z]\d[a-zA-Z]\d[a-zA-Z]\d/` for Canada.
+  - `latitude`: *optional*.
+A float with the campaign's latitude in decimal degree format.
+  - `longitude`: *optional*.
+A float with the campaign's longitude in decimal degree format.
+  - `image_url`: *optional*.
+A string containing the URL for the campaign's image, if any.

   ```php
   $campaign_data = [